| Frequently Asked Questions - answers to questions concerning: |

 A:

-EX_InitDev the M201 will be in polled mode until a start scan command is issued.
+After initialization, the M201 is in polled mode until a start scan command is issued.

 In polled mode, the M201 will respond to any command including digital I/O, channel change, get conversion, etc. Digital I/O commands can still be used after a scan is started, with some limitaions.
 When scanning, a pre-defined data sequence is sent continuously until a stop scan command is sent. |